sfornal/heweb19-inn1/src/site/slides/slide-12.md

 ### Activating

 * The `activate` event fires
-* As long as the event succeeds, we move on
-* If the event handler fails, we move to **Redundant**
+* If the event handler fails, move to **Redundant** state
-* Typical tasks during activation include deleting old caches
+* Typical tasks include deleting old caches